StevenRKerr/personal_website/_posts/2023-08-29-In defence of linear regression.md

 In fact, you might even consider the foregoing an asset - predicted values that are out of bounds is a clear diagnostic tool you can use to detect issues with model specification and/or sample size.

+Finally, if you do have out of bounds predictions, it is completely sensible to modify them to be the closest allowed value.
+This is what you get by conditioning predictions on the fact that they must lie in a limited range.

 <h3>  Objection 2: Heteroscedasticity </h3>

 So usually we not only want to estimate \\( \beta \\), but also its variance, in order to have an idea of what level of confidence we can reasonably have in \\( \hat{\beta}\\).
 The most straightforward way of doing this makes the following assumption: